management

 Atlas: The Conversational Layer Across Your Entire Client Base

 As meeting transcripts, suitability reports, LOA packs, and client records accumulate across a firm, retrieving specific information quickly becomes an operational challenge.
-Atlas is AdvisoryAI's conversational interface that connects all of this documentation into a single queryable layer, allowing advisers to ask natural-language questions across their entire client base and receive answers drawn directly from the source documents.
+Atlas is our conversational interface that connects all of this documentation into a single queryable layer, allowing advisers to ask natural-language questions across their entire client base and receive answers drawn directly from the source documents.

 In practical terms, instead of manually searching last year's annual review report to recall a client's stated attitude to risk, an adviser can ask Atlas directly and get the answer cited back to its source.
 But the capability extends well beyond retrieval.
 Advisers can query client data across all records to surface investment opportunities and uncovered business areas, identifying where clients may be underserved and where the firm has capacity to deepen existing relationships.
-This connects directly to the "entire firm on one platform" proposition that underpins the AdvisoryAI suite.
+This connects directly to the "entire firm on one platform" proposition that underpins our suite.

 Aveni: Enterprise Compliance and Proprietary Language Models